Horn, A., Friedrich, H. “Locating the Source of Large-scale Diffusion of Foodborne Contamination,” Arxiv preprint.

 Liu, X.*, Horn, A.*, Su, J., Jiang, J. “A Universal Measure for Network Traceability.”
-Management Science, under review.
+Omega: The International Journal of Management Science, under review.

 Horn, A., Polozova, E., Friedrich, H. “Applications of random walk models for epidemics spreading in complex networks,” In preparation.